-A detailed communication programme will accompany the launch of the policy, where internal and external channels will be utilised to raise awareness of the policy and the benefits application of the policy will bring to support our ambition of creating thriving neighbourhoods.
+Internal and external channels will be utilised to raise awareness of the policy to staff, customers and stakeholders, to exhibit the benefits application of the policy will bring to support our ambition of creating thriving neighbourhoods.

 13. Performance monitoring and reporting